csandker/csandker.github.io/_posts/2022-05-21-Offensive-Windows-IPC-3-ALPC.md

 } ALPC_MESSAGE_ATTRIBUTES, * PALPC_MESSAGE_ATTRIBUTES;
 {% endhighlight %}

-Looking at this I initially thought you call the function [AlpcInitializeMessageAttribute](TODO) give it a reference to the above structure and the flag for the message attribute you want to send (all attributes are referenced by a flag value, [here's the list from my code](TODO)) and the kernel then sets it all up for you.
-You then put the referenced structure into [NtAlpcSendWaitReceivePort](TODO), repeat the process for every message you want to send and be all done.<br>
+Looking at this I initially thought you call the function [AlpcInitializeMessageAttribute](https://github.com/csandker/InterProcessCommunication-Samples/blob/master/ALPC/CPP-ALPC-Basic-Client-Server/CPP-Util/ALPC.h#L292-L298) give it a reference to the above structure and the flag for the message attribute you want to send (all attributes are referenced by a flag value, [here's the list from my code](https://github.com/csandker/InterProcessCommunication-Samples/blob/master/ALPC/CPP-ALPC-Basic-Client-Server/CPP-Util/ALPC.h#L12-L23)) and the kernel then sets it all up for you.
+You then put the referenced structure into [NtAlpcSendWaitReceivePort](https://github.com/csandker/InterProcessCommunication-Samples/blob/master/ALPC/CPP-ALPC-Basic-Client-Server/CPP-Util/ALPC.h#L322-L332), repeat the process for every message you want to send and be all done.<br>
 **That is not the case** and seems to be wrong on multiple levels.
-Only after I found [this twitter post](TODO) from 20TODO and rewatched [Alex's SyScan'14 talk](https://www.youtube.com/watch?v=UNpL5csYC1E) once again (I re-watched this at least 20 times during my research, thank you Alex and SyScan !!)
-I came to what I currently believe is the right track.
+Only after I found [this twitter post](https://twitter.com/hakril/status/1270835298944061441?s=20&t=CAlLQn_OV93l-glw-6JrXg) from 2020 and rewatched [Alex's SyScan'14 talk](https://www.youtube.com/watch?v=UNpL5csYC1E) once again (I re-watched this at least 20 times during my research) I came to what I currently believe is the right track.
 Let me first spot the errors in my initial believes before bundling the right course of actions:
-- [AlpcInitializeMessageAttribute](TODO) doesn't do shit for you, it really only clears the `ValidAttributes` flag and sets the `AllocatedAttributes` flag according to your specified message attributes (so no kernel magic filling in data at all).<br>
+- [AlpcInitializeMessageAttribute](https://github.com/csandker/InterProcessCommunication-Samples/blob/master/ALPC/CPP-ALPC-Basic-Client-Server/CPP-Util/ALPC.h#L292-L298) doesn't do shit for you, it really only clears the `ValidAttributes` flag and sets the `AllocatedAttributes` flag according to your specified message attributes (so no kernel magic filling in data at all).<br>
 *I'll have to admit I spotted this early on from reverse engineering the function, but for some time I still hoped it would do some more as the name of the function was so promising.*
 - To actually setup a message attribute properly you have to allocate the corresponding message structure and place it in a buffer after the *ALPC_MESSAGE_ATTRIBUTES* structure.
 So this is similar to an *ALPC_MESSAGE* where the actual message needs to be placed in a buffer after the *PORT_MESSAGE* structure.
 - It's not the kernel that sets the *ValidAttributes* attribute for your *ALPC_MESSAGE_ATTRIBUTES* structure, you have to set this yourself.
 I figured this out by playing around with the structure and for some time I thought this was just a weird workaround, because why would *I* need to set the `ValidAttributes` field?
 As far as I'm concerned my attributes are always valid and shouldn't it be the kernel's task to check if they are valid.<br>
 I took me another round of [Alex's SyScan'14 talk](https://www.youtube.com/watch?v=UNpL5csYC1E) to understand that..
-- You don't setup the message attributes for every call to [NtAlpcSendWaitReceivePort](TODO), you set all the message attributes up once and use the *ValidAttributes* flag before calling [NtAlpcSendWaitReceivePort](TODO) to specify which of all your set up attributes is valid for this very message you are sending now.
+- You don't setup the message attributes for every call to [NtAlpcSendWaitReceivePort](https://github.com/csandker/InterProcessCommunication-Samples/blob/master/ALPC/CPP-ALPC-Basic-Client-Server/CPP-Util/ALPC.h#L322-L332), you set all the message attributes up once and use the *ValidAttributes* flag before calling [NtAlpcSendWaitReceivePort](https://github.com/csandker/InterProcessCommunication-Samples/blob/master/ALPC/CPP-ALPC-Basic-Client-Server/CPP-Util/ALPC.h#L322-L332) to specify which of all your set up attributes is valid for this very message you are sending now.

 To bundle this into useful knowledge, **here's how sending message attributes does work** (in my current understanding):
 - First of all you have two buffers: A buffer for message attributes you want to receive (in my code named: `MsgAttrReceived`) and a buffer for message attributes you want to send (in my code named: `MsgAttrSend`).